Gynodioecy: Species distribution

 Gynodioecy is a rare, but widely distributed sexual system in angiosperm species.
 Gynodioecy is found in at least 81 different angiosperm families but less than 1% of the angiosperms species on Earth are gynodioecious.
 One likely explanation for its rarity is due to its limited evolution.
 Since females are at a disadvantage when compared with hermaphrodites, they will never be able to evolve as quickly.
 In addition, gynodioecy is rare because the mechanisms that favor females and cause gynodioecy in some populations only operate in some plant lineages, but not others.

 The reason for this variation in the rarity of gynodioecy stems from certain phenotypic traits or ecological factors that promote and favor the presence of female plants in a population.
 For example, a herbaceous growth form is much more highly favored in gynodioecious species of Lamiaceae when compared with woody lineages.
 Herbaceous growth form is also associated with a reduced pollen limitation and increased self-fertilization.
 A reduced pollen limitation may decrease seed quantity and quality.
 Woody growth form Lamiaceae are more pollen-limited and thus produce fewer seeds and seeds of lower quality, thus favoring the female herbaceous growth form.
 Gynodioecy is rare because some sexual systems are more evolutionarily liable to change in certain lineages in comparison with others.

 It has been estimated that gynodioecy occurs in 13.3% of Silene species.

 Maintenance

 Theoretically, hermaphrodites should have the evolutionary and reproductive advantage over females in a population because they naturally can produce more offspring.
 Hermaphrodites can transmit their genes through both pollen and ovules, whereas females can only transmit genes via ovules.
 Thus, in order for females to remain viable in a population, they would have to be twice as successful as hermaphrodites.

 It would appear that gynodioecy should not persist.
 In order for it to be maintained, the females need to have some sort of a reproductive advantage over the hermaphroditic population, known as female compensation or female advantage.
 Female advantage includes an increase in saved energy from not producing pollen and making seedlings of higher quality, since hermaphrodite seedlings are susceptible to homozygous deleterious alleles.
 Additional advantages include more flowers, higher fruit set, higher total seed production, heavier seeds, and better germination rates.

+Inbreeding depression

+Inbreeding depression was found to be an important factor in the maintenance of gynodioecy in an endemic Hawaiian shrub Schiedea adamantis occurring in a single population in Diamond Head Crater Oahu.
+Inbreeding depression, due to selfing in the hermaphrodites, was considered to be caused by the presence of many mutations of small effect.